zhenqifu/PUIE-Net/README.md

 To train the model, you need to prepare our [dataset](https://drive.google.com/file/d/1YXdyNT9ac6CCpQTNKP7SnKtlRyugauvh/view?usp=sharing).

-Check the dataset path and then run Train.py:
+Check the dataset path in Train.py and then run:
 ```
 python Train.py
 ```